foundry-rs/starknet-foundry/starknet_forge_template/README.md

 # Starknet Forge Template

-This repository is a basic project for Starknet Forge - testing tool that is a part of Starknet Foundry.
+This is a basic project for Starknet Forge - testing tool that is a part of Starknet Foundry.